-The U.S. Bureau of Labor Statistics (BLS) reported that radiologic technologist positions were projected to grow 17% from 2008-2018, which was faster than the average for other job sectors (www.bls.gov).
-According to the BLS, radiologic technologists and technicians earned an average yearly wage of $54,180 in 2009.
+The U.S. Bureau of Labor Statistics (BLS) reported that radiologic technologist positions were projected to grow 9% from 2014-2024, which was faster than the average compared to other job sectors (www.bls.gov).
+According to the BLS, radiologic technologists and technicians earned an mean yearly wage of $58,520 in 2015.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: